-Pompeo sees breakthrough in Taliban talks, wants 'significant' reduction in violence

-WASHINGTON (Reuters) - The United States has had “a pretty important breakthrough” in peace talks with the Taliban over the past couple of days, U.S. Secretary of State Mike Pompeo said on Thursday, but he cautioned that Washington wants to see a significant fall in violence in Afghanistan before starting wider discussions.
+Trump sees 'good chance' for accord with Taliban by end of month

+Trump’s comments were the latest indication of significant progress in negotiations that the United States and the Taliban have been holding since December in Qatar.

+“I think we’re very close,” Trump said on a podcast broadcast on iHeart Radio when asked if a tentative deal had been reached.
+“I think there’s a good chance that we’ll have a deal ...
+We’re going to know over the next two weeks.”

-Defence Secretary Mark Esper said earlier that the United States and the Taliban have been negotiating a proposal for a seven-day reduction in violence, in what lawmakers said was a test for the hardline insurgents.
+Earlier, U.S. Secretary of State Mike Pompeo said the talks had achieved “a pretty important breakthrough.”
+Defence Secretary Mark Esper said the sides have been negotiating a proposed seven-day reduction in violence that some lawmakers saw as a test of the Taliban leadership’s control of its fighters.

 Sources had told Reuters a U.S.-Taliban peace deal could be signed this month, a move that would pave the way for a withdrawal from Afghanistan of some 13,000 U.S. troops and thousands of other NATO personnel, 18 years after a U.S.-led coalition invaded following the Sept.
 11, 2001, al Qaeda attacks on the United States.